viaacode/sip-specification/sip_structure/6_structure_representation.md

 ***Requirements***

-- The `/descriptive` directory MAY contain exactly one file: `dc_1.xml`.
+- The `/descriptive` directory MAY contain zero or more `dc*.xml` metadata files.

-The `dc_1.xml` file at the representation level contains descriptive metadata about a specific representation of the SIP.
+The `dc*.xml` files at the representation level contains descriptive metadata about a specific representation of the SIP.

 ***Example***